CaterpillarEffect/interactive-pricing-component/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Use the slider and toggle to see prices for different page view numbers (details provided below)
+- Use the slider and toggle to see prices for different page view numbers (details provided below)!!!!!!!!!

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.